 - f.
 A single Rear Scoop Lip which must lie within RV-RWH-LIP.
 Furthermore: - i.
-Its complete surface must be tangent continuous and contain no more than a single section in any X plane. - ii.
+Its complete surface must be tangent continuous and contain no more than a single section in any $X_W$ plane. - ii.
 For the parts of the Rear Scoop Lip surface that are visible when viewed parallel to the $Y_W$ axis from inboard, the radius of curvature must be greater than 20mm.
 This is with the exception of regions of its surface that are within 5mm of the boundary of the Rear Scoop Lip when viewed parallel to the $Y_W$ axis from inboard. - iii.
-Once the Rear Scoop Lip has been fully defined, the external surfaces at the boundaries between adjacent sections of the Rear Scoop Lip and the Rear Scoop and Rear Drum must maintain tangent continuity in any X, Y or Z plane
+Once the Rear Scoop Lip has been fully defined, it must be trimmed to the Rear Scoop and Rear Drum, such that no overlapping surfaces remain, and a fillet radius of no greater than 25mm may be applied at their boundaries.
+The external surfaces at the boundaries between adjacent sections of the Rear Scoop Lip and the Rear Scoop and Rear Drum must maintain tangent continuity in any XW, YW or ZW plane